MEC-EAGLE/AIMA_FINAL/README.md

 Members have a personal dashboard to track saved and applied jobs, while organizations get their own dashboard with basic analytics to manage postings, applications, and any pending resumes.
 Recruiters can download each applicant's resume right from their dashboard.
 After submitting an application, members see a success message and are redirected to the jobs page.
 Coding assessment tab for members only, with rankings shown on their profiles.
-The quiz now contains around twenty questions inspired by online sources and LeetCode problems.
+The assessment works like a short quiz: members press **Start**, answer each question in order without going back, and submit at the end.
+About twenty questions are pulled from online sources and LeetCode problems.
 Simple JSON file database served via a small Node server.
 AI-powered candidate matching suggests the most relevant applicants for each posting.
 Role-specific assessments with ranking metrics help evaluate candidates effectively.